 What Can a License Suspension Attorney Do For You:

-- Immediately work to determine the best path forward whether at the RMV or by appealing directly to the Board of Appeals
+- Immediately work to determine the best path forward - whether at the RMV or by appealing directly to the Board of Appeals.

-- Make sure you have copies of all relevant documents and police reports
+- Make sure you have copies of all relevant documents and police reports.

 Stating Your Case for a Hardship License Before the Massachusetts RMV

-Contact Attorney Gilman for a free case consultation with a Massachusetts statewide attorney who knows license suspension defense and OUI defense.
-I can quickly and effectively answer your questions, explain your options and come up with a plan to get you driving.
-Attorney Gilman answers the phone and returns all your calls.
-Call Attorney Gilman today at 978-612-6447.
+Contact me, Attorney Gilman for a free case consultation with a Massachusetts, statewide attorney who provides to-notch license suspension and OUI defense.
+I will quickly and effectively answer your questions, explain your options, and come up with a plan to get you driving again.
+Attorney Gilman answers the phone and will return all of your calls.
+Call me today,Attorney Gilman today at 978-612-6447.